henkjannl/TravelWallet/Readme.md

 ### Printing the top part

-The top bar is printed on its side, so the tracks followe the U-shape, to get optimal strength.
+The top bar is printed on its side, so the tracks follow the U-shape, to get optimal strength.

 ![Supports](images/topbar.png)